Neutrollized/free-tier-gke/examples/hubble/README.md

 # GKE Dataplane V2 observability tools

+I wrote a Medium article on Hubble [here](https://medium.com/@glen.yu/using-hubble-with-gke-dataplane-v2-acb73d1291c6)

 This example requires the GKE Dataplane V2 observability feature be enabled. **Enabling this feature will provision an internal network load balancer**.

 ### Hubble CLI
 I suggest making an alias if you already have the Hubble CLI installed on your system, as you will be calling `hubble` from one of the hubble-relay pods: